top of page

 Gyms

-In recent years, Amsterdam has been adding a whole bunch of new, relatively expensive, gyms, some of which call themselves a 'boutique gym'.
+In recent years, Amsterdam has been adding a number of new, relatively expensive, gyms, some of which call themselves a 'boutique gym'.
 A couple of these gyms are Saints & Stars, David Lloyd and Rocycle.

 Culture